 |some thoughts about the practical measurement of inductance for the radio amateur|

-abstract: a simple ,classical and reproducible method for quickly and accurately indicating Q and measuring inductance in unkown coils and cores over the range of most interest to radio Hams from 0.1uH to 100+ uH.
-A method for quickly characterising ferrite cores is presented.
+abstract: a simple ,classical and reproducible method for quickly and accurately indicating Q and measuring inductance in unknown coils and cores over the range of most interest to radio Hams from 0.1uH to 100+ uH.
+A method for quickly characterizing ferrite cores is presented.

 January 2010 by ralph klimek

 |over many years I have been trying to measure inductance in a way that is usefull, accurate and meaningfully.|

 An inductor as a practical circuit element using real physical materials suddenly assumes a character and identity and behaviour that is challenging and confusing.
 The real motivation for this article is the accumulated frustration of many years with the specification of inductances in various amateur radio journals, particularly the excellent ARRL articles in QST and the ubiquitous ARRL Handbook.
 It always make me very cross when an inductor is specified as so many turns on an Amidon blah-blah core, or in older days, a Miller coil type blah.
 These devices were rarely available as retail items in Australia and if they were, very prohibitively marked up in price, with never a full range being available.
 The writers of the articles allmost never specified a design in inductance....Henries, only as X turns on an Amidon blah core !
 This oversight has thwarted the starting of many small projects.
 I refuse to pay the silly prices demanded for proprietary cores!